 However, it’s important to note that garnishing wages or levying bank accounts is typically a last resort and involves several steps.
 Moreover, the rules and procedures regarding wage garnishment can vary greatly depending on the state and the type of debt.

 Accredited Collection Service Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with Accredited Collection Service

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

-- It is a violation of federal law for Accredited Collection Service to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Accredited Collection Service to report inaccurate or incomplete information about you.